 How will I dispose of bulky items in the proposed new plan?

-More information about the proposed changes: 2020 City Council Presentation on Sustainable Alternatives to Curbside Cleanup Program (582 KB) (pdf)
+More information about the original proposal: 2020 City Council Presentation on Sustainable Alternatives to Curbside Cleanup Program (582 KB) (pdf)

 When will the proposed changes take effect?